How does OpenUV API work?

-By default you have 500 API calls per day for free.
-For unlimited requests per day we recommend to move to Unlimited plan by adding your billing details that processed by Stripe and do not live on OpenUV servers.
-After the complimentary 500 free requests the each additional call will cost $0.00025 AUD per call or $1AUD per 4,000 calls.
-As long as you make fewer than 500 reqs per day the API is completely free.
+By default you have 50 API calls per day for free.
+For unlimited requests per day we recommend to move to Extended plan that will cost you $7.99 USD/month for up 15k reqs daily.
+Payments and billing details processed by Stripe and do not live on OpenUV servers.

 Are you load tested?

 Yes.
 This is our Loader.io results for 150 clients/sec or 540,000 reqs/hour.
 The Service has been built on Node.js, hosted on top of Heroku, mLab and AWS so scalability is not an issue and will be a really good problem to have.